 Can discoid eczema be cured?

 No, treatments help to control the condition, but do not cure it.
+The treatments may put the condition into remission, which means that there may be no signs of it for a period of time, but it can then come back.
 Whilst discoid eczema has been known to disappear for no apparent reason, there is no guarantee that it will not reoccur.

 How can it be treated?

-- Mild topical steroids are inadequate for discoid eczema.
+- Mild topical steroids are not usually strong enough to treat inflamed active discoid eczema.
 The mainstay of treatment is a potent or super potent steroid cream or ointment.
-This should be applied once or twice daily (depending on which topical steroid has been prescribed) to all affected areas, avoiding the surrounding normal skin, until the inflammation is completely suppressed.
+This should be applied as prescribed to all affected areas, avoiding the surrounding normal skin, until the redness and swelling subsides.
 Treatment should be restarted at the first sign of recurrence.

-- Other non-steroid creams such as tacrolimus ointment or pimecrolimus cream can be helpful.
+- Other prescribed non-steroid creams such as tacrolimus ointment or pimecrolimus cream may also be helpful to reduce inflammation.

-- If infection occurs an antibiotic will be necessary, either as a combined preparation with the topical steroid or in tablet form.
+- If infection occurs an antibiotic may be necessary, either as a combined preparation with the topical steroid or in tablet form.

-- An emollient (moisturising) cream or ointment is essential if the surface of the chronic patches are dry and scaly; this should also be applied to unaffected skin, especially if it is dry.
-The emollient should be continued indefinitely, even after the patches have cleared and the steroid preparation has been discontinued.
-Soap substitutes may also be recommended.
+- An emollient (moisturising) cream or ointment is usually helpful.
+It is essential if the surface of areas affected by discoid eczema are dry and scaly.
+This should also be applied to unaffected skin, especially if it is dry.
+The emollient should be continued long-term, even after the patches have cleared and the steroid preparation has been discontinued.
+Avoidance of things which can irritate the skin such as detergents and use of an emollient instead of soap is also recommended.

-- Occasionally, ultraviolet light treatment may be considered by your doctor.
-In more severe cases, courses of steroid tablets may be required, but this treatment is rare.
-Persistent and troublesome discoid eczema is occasionally treated with immunosuppressant medications such as methotrexate, azathioprine or ciclosporin.
+- Occasionally, ultraviolet light treatment may be recommended by your dermatologist.
+Courses of steroid tablets may be required for very severe discoid eczema, but this treatment is rarely needed.
+Persistent and troublesome discoid eczema is occasionally treated with immunosuppressant medications such as methotrexate, azathioprine, ciclosporin or dupilumab.